Tommimon/add-to-desktop/README.md

 This approach has a downside: if your application gets updated the behaviour of the `.desktop` file may change, I experienced app icons changing path updating, this may make your shortcut no more working properly, and you have to create a new one from zero.

-Future version may include methods to fix broken shortcuts easier.

 [add-to-desktop-title]: https://github.com/Tommimon/add-to-desktop/blob/master/assets/title.png
 [add-to-desktop-repo]: https://github.com/Tommimon/add-to-desktop